chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/I2C/FMPI2C_EEPROM/readme.txt

 the reception of Data from EEPROM and the transmission of a predefined data buffer.

-For this example the TxBuffer is predefined and the aRxBuffer size is same as aTxBuffer.
+For this example the aTxBuffer is predefined and the aRxBuffer size is same as aTxBuffer.

 In a first step the I2C writes the aTxBuffer by group of 4 bytes (RF EEPROM Page size) using HAL_I2C_Mem_Write_DMA() then read back the data through aRxBuffer using HAL_I2C_Mem_Read_DMA().
 The end of this two steps are monitored through the HAL_I2C_GetState() function result.
-Finally, aRxBuffer and aRxBuffer are compared through Buffercmp() in order to check buffers correctness.
+Finally, aTxBuffer and aRxBuffer are compared through Buffercmp() in order to check buffers correctness.

 STM32 Eval board's LEDs can be used to monitor the transfer status: